EmilHvitfeldt/ISLR-tidymodels-labs/docs/12-unsupervised-learning.md

 <img src="12-unsupervised-learning_files/figure-html/unnamed-chunk-22-1.png" width="672" />

-the `kmeans()` functions takes a matrix or data.frame and `centers` which is the number of clusters we want `kmeans()` to find.
+The `kmeans()` function takes a matrix or data.frame and `centers` which is the number of clusters we want `kmeans()` to find.
 We also set `nstart = 20`, this allows the algorithm to have multiple initial starting positions, which we use in the hope of finding global maxima instead of local maxima.

 ```r